Draikth/Draikth/README.md

 I have recently stepped into the world of Web Development, and am eager to learn a lot more and expand my Tech-Stack and horizons.
 A dream of mine would be to eventually develop my own AI.

-- 👨‍💻 UpLeveled Fullstack Web Development bootcamp student
-- 🔭 I'm currently working on my final project called [Event Network Project](https://github.com/Draikth/nextjs-event-network-project) which is a full stack web application, where users can find out what events might be happening in and around their city
+- 🔭 I'm currently working on a personal project called [Event Network Project](https://github.com/Draikth/nextjs-event-network-project) which is a full stack web application, where users can find out what events might be happening in and around their city

 ## Technologies